Introduction of Osaka

 Urabon-e (Shitennoji Temple)

-A mystical candle light service to honor ancestors
+light service to honor ancestors

 August 24